 So how do you decide when to take Social Security?
 Here are a few times when it might make sense to wait.

-ARE YOU STILL EARNING AN INCOME?
+IF YOU’RE STILL EARNING AN INCOME

-If you haven’t reached your full retirement age (FRA) — which ranges from 66 to 67 depending on when you were born — Social Security will dock you if you make more than $16,920 per year.
-They dock you less in the year that you reach FRA, but it could still take a bite out of your benefits.
-So if you’re working, it may make sense to wait at least until your FRA to claim.
+If you haven’t reached your FRA and are still working, Social Security will dock your benefit if you earn more than $18,960 per year.
+While you won’t see as much taken out if you start claiming your benefit the year you reach your FRA, it could still take a chunk out of your benefit.
+So if you’re working, it may make sense to wait at least until your FRA to claim your benefit.

-DO YOU NEED THE MONEY RIGHT NOW?
+IF YOU DON’T NEED THE MONEY IMMEDIATELY